jefforshalick/jefforshalick.com-Lowkey/content/_index.md

 ---
 Thanks for stopping by 🙏.
 I've been working as a Product Designer 🏗️ for the past decade 🕙 and you can see some of [my work here](/work/) 👨‍💻.
 I also do things [outside of work](/not-work/) 💃 that I sometimes share.

-When I'm not spending time with my lovely family 👪, I enjoy eating at new restaraunts 🍜, playing board games 🎲, collecting watches ⌚, building keyboards ⌨️, building houses 🛠️, playing tennis 🎾, playing melee 🎮, and traveling 🧭.
+When I'm not spending time with my lovely family 👪, I enjoy eating at new restaurants 🍜, playing board games 🎲, collecting watches ⌚, building keyboards ⌨️, building houses 🛠️, playing tennis 🎾, playing melee 🎮, and traveling 🧭.

 Below are some pictures of me doing fun things 🥳 with people I love ❤️!